ietf-wg-httpapi/api-catalog/draft-ietf-httpapi-api-catalog-latest.md

 # Conformance to RFC8615  {#CONFORM-RFC8615}

-The requirements in section 3 of {{!RFC8615}} for defining Well-Known Uniform Resource Identifiers are met as follows:
+The requirements in section 3 of {{WELL-KNOWN}} for defining Well-Known Uniform Resource Identifiers are met as follows:

 ## Path suffix